Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - Then, check for double penalties, and determine what each opponent owes to the winner.
 - Finally, check for liability, and make payments as required.

+## End of Game
+After the desired number of rounds have been played, the player with the highest total score at the end of all the rounds is the winner of the game.

 # Yaku
 Go-Stop possesses a fairly typical repertoire of yaku.
 Note that the *Bright Yaku* are mutually exclusive with one another, but all other yaku may be combined freely.